 3 top interview questions for hiring hourly employees

 You’ve heard the statistics: One bad hourly hire can cost a business up to $7,000, according to The U.S. Labor Department.
-Hourly employee turnover rates can run more than 110 percent in many industries.
+Hourly employee turnover rates can run more than 110% in many industries.
 An interview can function as a checkpoint when you’re looking for the right person who will actually stick around.

 Ask these three key questions during your next interview for better hires and a higher retention rate of hourly employees.

-- Availability.
+1. Availability.
 Scheduling can be the most difficult part of a manager’s job.
 Try to find employees who are flexible.
-Ask open ended questions during the interview like: Do you have any other commitments?
+Ask open ended questions during the interview such as: Do you have any other commitments?
 Are you available to work weekends?
 Can you work late nights?
 What were your hours like at your last job?
-Also, listen closely.
-We know most applicants will say whatever they think you want to hear during an interview.
-Probe for consistency in an applicant’s answers to see if they’re being honest with you.
-If you think there might be a conflict that will limit an applicant’s availability – such as working weekends or mornings or holiday shifts – ask several follow-up questions.
-Finding applicants who can be flexible makes scheduling easier and decreases the time you need to invest in it.

-- Conflict–resolution.
+3.Conflict resolution.
 Constructing a good team means finding employees who will get along together.
-The best applicants are often skilled at conflict-resolution.
+The best applicants are often skilled at conflict resolution.
 You can find out how applicants fare with conflict resolution by asking questions including: Can you tell me a situation where you resolved a conflict at your last job?
 Strong applicants will have examples of how they resolved a conflict without upsetting the customer or their fellow employees.
-Building a good team can start in the interviewing process.
 Find new hires who can work together efficiently and you’re already on your way to building a great team and work environment.

 These three questions are just the beginning of getting to know candidates (and how they’ll fit on your team) a little better during the interview process.
 Starting with great questions can help you end up with the right-fit people.